ahlashkari/SCsVulSegLytix/README.md

 # Training & Evaluation

 Having downloaded BCCC-VulSCs-2024, place the folder containing the SCs in this directory, rename it to ```orig/```, and execute ```python -m src.train_classifier```.
-This trains SCsVulSegLyzer on BCCC-VulSCs-2024 for vulnerability classification and extraction, subsequently validating its results on the test set and printing the relevant metrics.
+This trains SCsVulSegLytix on BCCC-VulSCs-2024 for vulnerability classification and extraction, subsequently validating its results on the test set and printing the relevant metrics.
 After training, the tokenizer and BERT model are saved in the folders ```tokenizer/``` and ```classifier/```, respectively.
 The trained tokenizer and BERT model have already been shipped with this project for convenience.
 Training is only supported on devices with Nvidia GPUs; however, inference, described in more depth in the next section, works on all devices.

 # Inference